ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 = 1.
 Remove the configurations =

-You need to remove the lines that you added in the wp-config.php file.
+You need to remove the lines that you added in wp-config.php file.
 And you **MUST** remove these line before your **delete** this plugin.

 	/* Start WP KeyCDN code */
 	Some codes……